...

 A 3-in-1 kid's bike will probably have a growing frame AND the option to add pedals.

 There are many benefits to buying a convertible balance bike with pedals.
 For your child, it means that when they are ready to progress from their balance bike to a pedal bike, they are comfortable on the bike already.
-Therefore the change involved is lessened, making the transition more fluid.
+This makes the transition to pedalling much more fluid and safe.

 As a parent, there is financial value in choosing a convertible bike (see more below).
 However, there is also the environmental footprint to be considered.
 Choosing a convertible balance bike eliminates the need to buy a balance bike and a separate pedal bike.